What is a Deepfake?

 Real-World Risk: The Deepfake Kidnapping Scam

 Experts warn that these scenarios are becoming more common: attackers can target individuals with deepfakes tailored to personal data, fabricating threats from loved ones.
 Having a “safe word” to use among family members is a strong defense.
-A Deepfake scammer or AI impersonator wouldn’t know this secret word, because they only have your public information, but if someone was physically with your loved one, then they could potentially force the victim to reveal the word.
+A deepfake scammer or AI impersonator wouldn’t know this secret word, because they only have your public information, but if someone was physically with your loved one, then they could potentially force the victim to reveal the word.

 AI Nudifiers & Cyberbullying